 Was your flight delayed, cancelled or overbooked?
-Then you have a legal right to compensation up to £ 480.
+You may be entitled to compensation: up to £ 510 per person!

 You are entitled to care by the airline (phone call, refreshments, meal accommodation, transportation to the place of accommodation) if the delay is two hours or more: